SivaRamiReddyModugula/heart_disease_predection/README.md

 - KNeighborsClassifier---> accuracy: 71, (min,max)->accuracy: (14,100)
 - LinearDiscriminantAnalysis---> accuracy: 84, (min,max)->accuracy: (42,100)
 - GaussianNB---> accuracy: 84, (min,max)->accuracy: (57,100)
 - SVC---> accuracy: 97, (min,max)->accuracy: (71,100)
+Decision Tree Classifier gives the better accuracy of 99%.
+By using that algorithem I Build that model.
+## Deployment
+The model is dumped by using the pickle file.
 ## Productionization
-In this stepm I build a flask API endpoint that hosted on a local webserver by following along with the TDS tutorial.
+In this step I build a flask API endpoint that hosted on a local webserver by following along with the TDS tutorial.
 The API endpoint takes in a request with a list of values from patients report and returns an estimated result as you are suffering from the heart disease (or) not.
 Later, I uploades this project [Heroku](https://heart-disease-pediction-api.herokuapp.com/)